yorokobi/Puppet-8-for-DevOps-Engineers/ERRATA/chapter_03.md

 > This example has its dangers since if the second declaration for `user2` also used a group of `group1`, this would result in a duplicated resource declaration.

-can be written to add emphasis the word 'also' to make it clear to the reader that this is a hypothetical situation and is not a comment on how the example code above it is written.
+can be written to add emphasis to the word 'also' to make it clear to the reader that this is a hypothetical situation and is not a comment on how the example code above it is written.

 Example,